 Searching

-Alloy provides a powerful search feature to help you find the data you're looking for.
-You can search for any type of object (e.g. items, designs, interfaces, workflows) within the current customer project.
+CausewayOne Asset Management provides a powerful search feature to help you find the data you're looking for.
+You can search for any type of object (e.g. items, designs, interfaces, workflows) within the current company database.

-After choosing a category and typing a search term, Alloy will search every attribute of every object in that category.
+After choosing a category and typing a search term, every attribute of every object in that category will be searched.
 This lets you search for objects based on data that isn't necessarily visible in their title/subtitle.
 We call this Global Attribute Search (GAS).

 Items won't appear in search results if you don't have permission to view them.